The Inception of the Sunni-Shi’i (Shia) Divide

 The State of Theology

-The question that one needs to tackle in this context is if there was an event during the lifetime of Prophet Muhammad (p) elemental in the Sunni-Shi’i divide.
-Dr. Abou El Fadl asserts, “Historically, not likely, theologically, yes, but only on the Shi’i side in what is referred to as the Ghadir al Khumm event.”
-This is where Shiites claimed that Prophet Muhammad appointed Ali as his successor.
+The question that one needs to tackle in this context is whether there was an event during the lifetime of Prophet Muhammad (p) that was elemental in the Sunni-Shi’i divide.
+Dr. Abou El Fadl asserts, “historically, not likely, theologically, yes, but only on the Shi’i side in what is referred to as the Ghadir al Khumm event.”
+This event is where Shiites claimed that Prophet Muhammad appointed Ali as his successor.
 Yet, this turned out to be a controversial issue of linguistic vocabulary that the Prophet used to defend and support his cousin in his dispute with two people in Yemen.
-See Ghadir al Khumm Event below.
+See the Ghadir al Khumm Event below.

-After the massacre of Karbala, corrupt politicians committed an adulteration of prophetic speeches that were falsely attributed to Prophet Muhammad (p).
+After the massacre of Karbala, corrupt politicians committed adulterations of prophetic speeches attributed to Prophet Muhammad (p).
 Furthermore, they manipulated the Prophet’s teachings and moral reflective lectures (Hadith) even to excuse themselves for committing crimes of killing others in the name of Islam.
 Hadith scholars were afraid of being killed if they disputed the Hadith Ali and his supporters were spreading.

-Additionally, the book “Mawta’ Malik,” based on the Maliki Islamic school of thought, does not contain a single hadith for Imam Ali.
-Dr. Ibrahim connects this omission of Ali’s sacred knowledge and life experience with the Prophet to Muawiya’s political manipulation and corruption.
-Such manipulation and control falsified information and evidence misinformation, throwing people into darkness and confusion.
+Additionally, the book MMawta’Malik, based on the Maliki Islamic school of thought, does not contain a single hadith for Imam Ali.
+Dr. Ibrahim connects this omission of AAli’ssacred knowledge and life experience with the Prophet to Muawiya’s political manipulation and corruption.
+Such manipulation and control falsified information and evidence, throwing people into darkness and confusion.

 In this context, the author believes foul political powers created Shiism (Shi’i Sect).
 It is an act of complicity that serves negative theology.
 Besides logical analysis, historical narrations and events do not provide evidence that the denial of leadership to Imam Ali is the pertinent cause for the Sunnis versus Shi’is sectarianism.